Why do this problem?

 Once the class has tried the activity with a couple of rules and everyone is reasonably convinced their hypothesis holds, move on to the main task.

-To introduce the main task, show the interactivity and demonstrate entering a couple of numbers to see what lights up.
+To introduce the main task, show the interactive and demonstrate entering a couple of numbers to see what lights up.
 Make sure learners understand that more than one light may be lit up at once, and that each light is governed by its own simple rule.
 Learners should work in pairs at a computer, and their challenge is to try to light up all the lights.

 Towards the end of the time working on the problem, leave some time for the class to come together to share what they have done.
 As well as discussing the number that lit up all the lights, encourage children to explain how they approached the problem.